WITH Ranked AS (

 WHERE

--- Select tasks that overlap with the given WeekStartDate and WeekEndDate
+-- Select tasks that overlap with the given WeekStartDate and WeekEndDate-- and are not already present in the TimeEntry tableSELECTDISTINCT

 T.TaskID,